Qtum (QTUM): A Hybrid Blockchain Merging Bitcoin and Ethereum

-Affectionately dubbed the “Bitcoin-Ethereum Frankenstein,” some see Qtum as successfully melding the best of the Bitcoin and Ethereum networks, and combining on- and off-chain network operability.
+Affectionately dubbed the “Bitcoin-Ethereum Frankenstein,” some see Qtum as successfully melding the best of on- and off-chain network operability.

 Qtum is an innovative UTXO-based blockchain that is smart contract-capable and compatible with the Ethereum Virtual Machine (EVM).
-Qtum’s innovative technology is well-suited for DeFi applications and internet-of-things (IoT) applications, while its native QTUM coin enables users to take part in network governance.
+Qtum’s innovative technology is well-suited for decentralized finance (DeFi) and Internet-of-Things (IoT) applications, while its native QTUM coin enables users to take part in network governance.

 Launched in 2017, Qtum (pronounced “quantum”), is a hybrid blockchain that combines aspects of various leading blockchain networks into a new protocol.
 The most notable feature of Qtum is its use of an Account Abstraction Layer (AAL) to integrate its Unspent Transaction Output (UTXO) model — as found on Bitcoin — with the Ethereum Virtual Machine (EVM) and Ethereum’s account model.
 This integration makes Qtum compatible with both Bitcoin and Ethereum, and allows for smart contracts to operate on a UTXO-based blockchain.

 Qtum’s ecosystem is powered by its native coin, QTUM.
-Qtum uses a mutualized proof-of-stake (MPoS) consensus mechanism, an innovative virtual machine (VM) middleware translator (Qtum Neutron) to facilitate connections between blockchains, and a hybrid on-chain and off-chain governance system.
-Promising use cases for Qtum include smart contracts, internet-of-things (IoT) applications, decentralized finance (DeFi), and decentralized applications (dApps).
-Examples of projects that Qtum hosts include Bodhi, a decentralized prediction market platform; Robin8, an influencer search engine; and StormX, a crypto rewards and microtasking marketplace dApp.
+Qtum uses a Proof-of-Stake (PoS) consensus mechanism, an innovative virtual machine (VM) middleware translator AAL, Qtum Neutron middleware architecture to facilitate connections between blockchains, and a hybrid on-chain and off-chain governance system.
+Promising use cases for Qtum include smart contracts, Internet-of-Things (IoT) applications, decentralized finance (DeFi), and decentralized applications (dApps).
+Examples of projects that Qtum hosts include QuickCash, a Chinese yuan stablecoin; Robin8, an influencer search engine; and QiSwap, a DEX.

 Qtum: An Amalgamation of Bitcoin and Ethereum

 Qtum offers powerful solutions that enable blockchain interoperability between the Bitcoin and Ethereum networks.
-Bitcoin’s UTXO model and Ethereum’s account model are two approaches to transacting on the blockchain that are naturally incompatible.
-In Bitcoin’s UTXO model, wallet balances are measured through transactions into and out of a node, while Ethereum’s account model creates a balance held within an account, which is more akin to a traditional bank account.
-Qtum connects the Bitcoin and Ethereum transaction models using an account abstraction layer, or AAL.
-The AAL serves as a translator for the UTXOs (Bitcoin’s account mechanism) that normally wouldn’t be compatible with an Ethereum-style smart contract.
-The AAL, in essence, allows UTXOs to be processed by Qtum’s virtual machine and converted into a spendable Qtum transaction, which is itself compatible with Ethereum-style smart contracts.
+Bitcoin’s UTXO model and Ethereum’s account model have different approaches to transacting on the blockchain that are naturally incompatible.
+In Bitcoin’s UTXO model, wallet balances are measured through individual transactions on the blockchain (“unspent” transactions), while Ethereum’s account model creates a balance held within an account, which is more akin to a traditional bank account.
+Qtum connects the Bitcoin and Ethereum transaction models using an account abstraction layer (AAL).
+The AAL serves as a translator for the UTXOs (Bitcoin’s UXTO mechanism) that normally wouldn’t be compatible with an Ethereum-style smart contract.
+The AAL, in essence, allows UTXOs to be processed by Qtum’s virtual machine and converted into a spendable Qtum transaction, which is itself compatible with Ethereum’s smart contracts.

-This innovation enabled Qtum to create the world's first UTXO-based smart contracts.
-Proponents say this combines the best of the two blockchains: the rock-solid security of the UTXO model and the modular and capable smart contract framework of Ethereum.
-Qtum claims its approach has resulted in faster speeds, lower costs, and a higher degree of smart contract flexibility when compared to Ethereum.
+This innovation enabled Qtum to create the world's first UTXO-based smart contract platform.
+Proponents say that this combines the best of both blockchains: the rock-solid security of the UTXO model, and the capable smart contract framework of Ethereum.
+Qtum claims that its approach has resulted in faster speeds, lower costs, and a higher degree of smart contract flexibility when compared to Ethereum.
 Qtum also borrows Bitcoin’s Simple Payment Verification (SPV) system, which allows smart contract execution on mobile devices.

 Neutron: Qtum’s Virtual Machine Middleware Connectivity System

-During the first half of 2020, the Qtum team finalized Neutron, a newly designed universal virtual machine (VM) translator that acts as middleware for the software development stack.
-Neutron was built to translate various VM coding languages into an easily readable framework that the Qtum blockchain can process simultaneously.
-This is intended to streamline the execution of smart contracts and their ability to be upgraded, while placing the Qtum network as a connective layer between all smart-contract enabled blockchains.
+During 2020, the Qtum team finished architecting Neutron, a newly designed universal VM translator that acts as middleware for the software development stack.
+Neutron was built to translate various VM coding languages into an easily readable framework that the Qtum blockchain can process.
+This is intended to streamline the execution of smart contracts and their ability to be upgraded, while making Neutron a connective layer between smart-contract enabled blockchains.

 QTUM Coin: A Hybrid On-Chain and Off-Chain Governance Model

 Qtum’s hybrid blockchain also has a hybrid governance protocol that aims to employ the optimal aspects of both on-chain and off-chain structures.
 Qtum’s Decentralized Governance Protocol (DGP) is all on-chain, meaning it lives on the blockchain.
-Staking QTUM coins gives users voting rights on proposed changes to the Qtum protocol.
 Qtum has the ability to change the block size and smart contract fee structures without a hard fork.
 Other protocols have struggled with hard forks and Qtum’s DGP is positioning itself as a better way to enact these types of changes.
-However, hard forks would still be necessary to implement more drastic protocol modifications.
+However, hard forks would still be necessary to implement more comprehensive protocol modifications.

 Qtum’s off-chain governance is run by Qtum’s own non-profit, the Qtum Chain Foundation.
 Qtum claims that its hybrid model of on-chain code governance and offline human governance combines the best of both worlds: allowing for both decentralized Qtum code governance and practical, human-led development decision making.

-Qtum stakers that confirm block transactions receive compensation in the form of newly minted QTUM coins, as well as an equitable portion of that block’s transaction and smart contract fees.
+Qtum stakers that confirm blocks receive compensation in the form of newly minted QTUM coins, as well as that block’s transaction and smart contract fees.
 Qtum block times are among the most rapid — approximately every 32 seconds for 70 transactions per second — while block rewards halve every four years, much like Bitcoin.

 Qtum’s Adoption Potential